HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-SignedWDACConfig.md

 This parameter is specially useful for applications that install files outside of their main install directory, such as system drivers. **Make sure you run those applications after installation (and before starting to browse for their install directories) so that Audit logs will capture and create allow rules for them.**

+> [!NOTE]\
-**This parameter can also detect and create allow rules for Kernel protected files, such as the executables of games installed using Xbox app.
-Make sure you run the game while the base policy is deployed in Audit mode, using this parameter, so that it can capture those executables.**
+> This parameter can also detect and create allow rules for Kernel protected files, such as the executables of games installed using Xbox app.
+Make sure you run the game while the base policy is deployed in Audit mode so that it can capture those executables.

+## Parameters

 ### -SuppPolicyName